Exercise and Sleep

 - Improving sleep quality: Exercise improves the quality of sleep.
 A proper fitness regime can reduce the time it takes you to fall asleep and increase REM sleep duration.
 Yes, the same deep sleep that makes you feel well-rested.
 You gain it from losing some calories at your nearest gym or park.

 So, if you're looking for a natural way to improve your sleep, start incorporating exercise into your daily routine.
-And make sure that you don't do any strenuous activity too close to bedtime.
+But make sure that you don't do any strenuous activity too close to bedtime.
 You do that too close to bedtime and too much, and all this effort can have the opposite effect.
 In short, don't make it harder by pushing yourself too far.

 What kind of exercise is best for sleep?

 There is no one-size-fits-all answer to this question.
 The best exercise for sleep will vary from person to person.
-But there are certain types of exercise that tend to be more beneficial for sleep than others.
+However, there are certain types of exercise that tend to be more beneficial for sleep than others.

 For example, aerobic exercises like walking, jogging, and swimming can help improve sleep quality and quantity.
 These activities raise your body temperature, and as your body cools back down, the calming effect is enough for a good night's sleep.

 Finally, mind-body exercises like yoga and Tai Chi can be helpful for sleep as well.
-These activities help to promote relaxation and reduce anxiety and depression, both of which can lead to the mind being at ease and thus better sleep.
+These activities help to promote relaxation and reduce anxiety and depression, both of which can lead to the mind being at ease and, thus, better sleep.

 How long before sleep should you exercise?